Did Michigan accept the Medicaid Expansion?

 What is the Obamacare Medicaid expansion and did Michigan implement it?
 The ACA Medicaid expansion comes with additional federal funding but the states that choose the expansion will still have to pay a portion of the operational expenses for the program.
 The ACA Medicaid expansion cost to states can be quite large with some states paying billions of dollars of state funds to keep the program functioning.
 However, Michigan lawmakers have found that the cost of the ACA expansion would not hurt the Michigan state budget, which prompted the officials to move ahead with the expansion.
 In 2014, Michigan’s Medicaid expansion took effect and became one of the 31 states and D.C. to choose the expansion plan.

-Learn more how the new eligibility requirements from the ACA expansion compare to the original Medicaid guidelines in our free guide.
+Learn more about the requirements for Medicaid in our free guide.

 What does choosing the Affordable Care Act Medicaid expansion mean for Michigan?